 The serial as a whole is mediocre and Holmes has written stronger stories.
 Some of the gripes in this serial include the changeable nature of the rebels – one minute they are against the Doctor and the next they are helping him, then the to-ing and fro-ing and getting captured by members of the Company and escaping, all of which feels like an attempt to kill time.

 Saying this, Holmes’ characteristic wit and satire are there even if the former is less evident than the latter.
 This is one of those serials that can contemporary audiences can either take or leave.
 It feels merely average – particularly if it is taken purely at face value and without the context of the economic climate in 1977.

 For more information about the classic series of ‘Doctor Who’ visit: www.bbc.co.uk/doctorwho/classic

 For more information about the ‘Doctor Who’ DVDs visit: www.bbcshop.com

 DVD & image credit: BBC

-Tagged in: doctor who, Louise Jameson, Tom Baker
+Tagged in: doctor who, Doctor Who 50th anniversary, Louise Jameson, Tom Baker

 Latest from Independent journalists on Twitter